 Dr. Ted Wolf hails from the Buckeye State.
 Born in Canton, he grew up in Louisville and attended The Ohio State University.
 Prior to graduating and joining our practice in 1997, he was a herdsman for the dairy on OSU’s campus.
 Another interesting job he had involved the treatment of primates used in AIDS research.
 While his work today primarily involves the bovine species, he still strives to stay up-to-date with the latest research, especially in bovine reproduction.
 Dr. Wolf has had additional training in bovine ultrasound.
 Some of his other professional interests include general practice, facility design, and calf management.
 He enjoys practicing general companion animal medicine and surgery.
 Today he is happily married to Dr. Liz Wolf, who is also a veterinarian with our team.
 He thoroughly enjoys family time and keeping up with his children, Claire, Grace, and Sam.
 Four dogs in the household (Jett, Basil, Zinger, and Sophie) also keep him busy.
 Hunting, sports, and raising heifers are some of his other passions.

 Dr. Leo Vranich was born and raised in Somerset County, Pennsylvania.
 He continued his higher educational pursuits in the Keystone State (Penn State University).
 His undergraduate degree was completed in animal science and animal bioscience.
 Dr. Vranich’s decision to enter into the veterinary field was primarily based on how much he enjoyed working with cows.
 In 2008, he graduated from Virginia Tech’s vet school program.
 An interesting job he had along the way was training at a Veterinary Medical Office for the Food Safety Inspection Service, USDA.
 He is still committed to giving the public a wholesome product, especially when it comes to milk.
 Milk quality, transition cow management, and ultrasonography are his main professional interests.
 He is a member of the American Association of Bovine Practitioners, American Dairy Science Association, National Mastitis Council, and the American Veterinary Medical Association.
 Dr. Vranich’s hobbies include hunting, fishing, and hiking.
-He thoroughly enjoys playing with his children (daughter Amelia and son Stephen) and family time in general with wife Ashley (also a veterinarian with our practice).
+He thoroughly enjoys playing with his children (daughter Amelia, son Stephen and son Eli) and family time in general with wife Ashley (also a veterinarian with our practice).
 The Vranichs share their home with Bailey the bassett hound and one cow named Super (Dr. Vranich states that there will be more cows in the future!).

 Dr. DeGroff was born and raised in Perry, NY, and was one of the five founding members of our veterinary practice (1971).
 Dr. DeGroff completed his undergraduate work at Michigan State.
 Upon graduation from their pre-vet program (’63), he attended Cornell (‘69).
 Dr. DeGroff’s internship took place at Ohio State, and in 1970 he joined forces with Drs.
 Skinner, Chamberlain, and Kreutter.
 He has an interest in traveling (especially to warmer climates during the winter months!) and farming.
 The family’s roadside produce stands can be found throughout Livingston/Wyoming counties during the summer/fall months.
 Dr. DeGroff has three sons (one a vet with our practice, one a bovine hoof trimmer, and one a nutritionist).
 He is also the proud grandfather of eight grandchildren.